Dear Art Students,

 Visitors: Our campuses are currently closed to the public.

-*** FALL 2020 FOUNDATION PORTFOLIO REVIEW SUBMISSIONS WILL BE ONLINE. ***
+SPRING FOUNDATION PORTFOLIO REVIEW SUBMISSIONS WILL AGAIN BE ONLINE.

 All student services — from counseling to advising to research help — will continue to be offered remotely.
 USM has added new, targeted student support for distance and online learning on its new AGILE website through the Learning Commons.